vasanthkumar7/weather-app-using-python/README.md

 <h1>what special in this weather app:</h1><br>

 1, it displays all the neccesary weather information<br>
-2, each and every time it will show various icons based on the weather
+2, each and every time it will show various icons based on the weather in that location